otaviof/vault-handler/README.md

 This application is a client of Vault.
-You can choose either [AppRole](https://www.vaultproject.io/docs/auth/approle.html) type of authentication, which will request a runtime token, or directly use a [pre-requested token](https://www.vaultproject.io/docs/auth/token.html).
+You can choose either [AppRole](https://www.vaultproject.io/docs/auth/approle.html) type of authentication, which will request a runtime token, or directly use a
+[existing token](https://www.vaultproject.io/docs/auth/token.html).
 Both ways are possible, but AppRole would be the recommended method.

 ## Configuration